 Just two years ago, Huckabee said there was no evidence that vending machines in schools contributed to obesity. (“There are no studies that I know that clearly say if a kid has access to a soda machine that he’s going to be fatter than the one who doesn’t have access,” he said.
 Officials who fully supported removal of the machines said Huckabee was being disingenuous for opposing them based on a lack of research.
-AP 6/20/04)Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+AP 6/20/04)Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 He supported repeal of a soft drink tax that helped fund Medicaid — a move that even tax-wary voters rejected.
 (Huckabee supported a referendum on the ballot to repeal the soft drink tax, even though it had brought in $31.7 million in revenue for the Medicaid program since July 1993.
 Revenues were set aside in a trust dedicated to Medicaid.
 The state money was matched 3-to-1 with federal dollars.
 [Arkansas Democrat-Gazette, 6/3/94; Commercial Appeal, 10/8/94]…Disagreeing with Mike Huckabee, Arkansas voters voted to keep the state’s soft-drink tax for Medicaid, which was approved during a December 1992 special legislative session.
 Bottlers spent more than $3 million in their attempt to have the tax repealed.
 [Arkansas Democrat-Gazette, 11/9/94])